 The All-Share has obviously seen significantly larger declines from previous highs, of around 14% in 2011 and 12% in 2016.
 The defensive value portfolio’s largest decline so far was about 8%, which isn’t even “correction” territory, so I’m quite happy about that.

-In terms of how long these underwater periods have gone on for, they’re pretty short given that we’ve been in a bull market (albeit quite a mild one) for most of the last decade.
+In terms of how long these underwater periods have gone on, they’re pretty short given that we’ve been in a bull market (albeit quite a mild one) for most of the last decade.

 The defensive value portfolio’s longest period underwater was the eight months between June and December 2014 while the All-Share managed 15 months underwater between July 2011 and October 2012.